-Not all of us respond well to pressure, but that’s exactly what happens with a pressure transducer.
-If you’ve wondered how they work, these devices convert pressure into an electrical output signal such as voltage, current, and frequency.
-Sensors, meanwhile, allow the transducers to proportionally react to the applied force of the pressure.
+Not all of us respond well to pressure, but that’s exactly what happens with a pressure sensor.
+If you’ve wondered how a pressure sensor works, these devices convert pressure into an electrical output signal such as voltage, current, and frequency.
+Sensors, meanwhile, allow the sensors to proportionally react to the applied force of the pressure.

-Pressure transducers are commonly used for gauge pressure measurements, from leak detection to air quality monitoring.
-There are many industries that rely on pressure transducers, including:
+Pressure sensors are commonly used for gauge pressure measurements, from leak detection to air quality monitoring.
+There are many industries that rely on pressure sensors, including:

 - HVAC (Compressors, Filter Monitoring, Energy Management)

 - Off-Highway Vehicles (Load Weighing Systems and Hydraulic Pressure Feedback)

 - Natural Gas Equipment (Compressors and Dispensing Equipment)

 Given how many different applications exist for pressure sensors, there are an equally large number of varieties available, and what may work for one job might be unsatisfactory for another.
 That’s because not all pressure sensors were built to

 withstand the same elements across every single application.

 As you might expect, pressure is also a significant factor in sensor performance.
 A sudden shot of extreme pressure, sometimes referred to as a “pressure spike,” can destroy a sensor that’s not built to handle the stress.
 When this happens, whether it’s from a jammed gear or blocked valve, for instance, it can cause an immediate halt to all system processes.